-16/17 planning period, up from \$31.1 million for the same time period in the 15/16 planning period.

-- Revenue Adequacy.
-FTRs were paid at 100 percent of the target allocation level for the first 10 months of the 16/17 planning period.
+- \$542.2 million in net revenue, down from \$909.0 million for the 2016/2017 Annual FTR Auction.
+The Monthly Balance of Planning Period FTR Auctions generated \$32.5 million in net revenue for all FTRs for the 2016/2017 planning period, up from \$31.8 million for the same time period in the 2015/2016 planning period. - Revenue Adequacy.
+FTRs were paid at 100 percent of the target allocation level for the 2016/2017 planning period.
 This high level of revenue adequacy was primarily a result of actions taken by PJM to reduce the level of available ARRs and FTRs.
 PJM's actions included PJM's decision to include more outages and PJM's decision to include additional constraints (closed loop interfaces) in the model, both of which reduced system capability in the FTR auction model.
 PJM's actions led to a significant reduction in the allocation of Stage 1B and Stage 2 ARRs. - Profitability.
 FTR profitability is the difference between the revenue received for an FTR and the cost of the FTR.
-In the first three months of 2017, physical entities lost money on FTRs, with -\$21.4 million in profits, and financial entities had profits of \$2.7 million.
+In the 2016/2017 planning period, physical entities made \$39.7 million in profits, largely due to self scheduled FTRs, and financial entities lost \$13.5 million.
+Revenues from self scheduled FTRs are more accurately described as a return of congestion rather than profits.